WickedWizard3588/PC-Setup/New README.md

 5. You're done.

 ## TODO
-- [ ] Allow changing behaviour of Alt + Tab
-- [ ] Allow Creating a System Restore Point at every startup
+- [x] Allow Creating a System Restore Point at every startup, so that you can restore back easily in case of any problems
 - [ ] Check if Git has been installed, and set Name, Email and Core Editor
 - [ ] Allow Cmder [Autoruns](https://github.com/cmderdev/cmder/wiki/Cmder's-shell-in-other-terminals#add-to-autorun).
 - [ ] Allow you own custom script to be pasted in the `System32` Directory